General Information:

 Claims are filed on the following forms:

-- BOE-267: Claim for Welfare Exemption (First Filing), (claim form for initial request of welfare exemption for a specific property with the claimant is a new filing in the county or requesting exemption for a new location in the county)
+- BOE-267: Claim for Welfare Exemption (First Filing), (claim form for initial request of welfare exemption for a specific property when the claimant is a new filing in the county or requesting exemption for a new location in the county)

 - BOE-267-A: Claim for Welfare Exemption (Annual Filing), (claim form filed on an annual basis after initial "been met" finding.
 May be filed on properties that were granted exemption in the prior year)